CapibaraZero/docs/docs/schematics/getting_started.md

 You can check the breadboard scheme and more informations [here](/docs/docs/schematics/circuit)

 For the moment the only option is to make capibaraZero with a breadboard but we are working on a PCB to make device more portable.

+After building capibaraZero board, you must flash firmware.
+You can download the latest from [here](https://github.com/CapibaraZero/fw/releases/)